Section 1: Terms and Conditions of Membership

 We may end your membership where this is your fault

-The Students’ Union’s Disciplinary Procedures apply – please see By-Law 12 for further details.
+The Students’ Union’s Disciplinary Procedures and Code of Conduct apply – please see By-Law 12 for further details.

 If your membership is cancelled as a result of the Disciplinary Procedure we have the right to keep a proportion of the money you have paid under the agreement to cover any reasonable costs that we have had to pay.